 Marketing and Development SpecialistEmail Riley

 Riley Bitonti is the Marketing and Development Specialist for Healing Bridges, a position that was created by a grant awarded to the nonprofit in 2021.
 Bitonti is responsible for implementing the rebranding initiative as well as all the internal and external marketing endeavors the nonprofit pursues.
 Before joining the nonprofit in 2021, Bitonti worked as a PR Intern for WordWrite Communications, a marketing and public relations agency headquartered in Pittsburgh.
-Prior to her position with WordWrite, she was employed as a Rebranding Intern for The White Orchid, a prom and bridal shop located in Belle Vernon, Pennsylvania.
+Before her position with WordWrite, she was employed as a Rebranding Intern for The White Orchid, a prom and bridal shop located in Belle Vernon, Pennsylvania.

 Bitonti graduated from Slippery Rock University of Pennsylvania in 2020 with a Bachelor of Science degree in Communication with a specialization in Integrated Marketing.
 She enjoys spending time with her family and friends and loves going to concerts.
 Bitonti grew up in Belle Vernon, Pennsylvania with her three sisters and is always excited to meet new people in and around the Greater Pittsburgh area.